DataDog/sirun/README.md

-# sirun
+# sirun 🚨

-`sirun` is a tool for taking basic perfomance measurements of a process covering its entire lifetime.
+`sirun` (pronounced like "siren") is a tool for taking basic perfomance measurements of a process covering its entire lifetime.
 It gets memory and timing information from the kernel and also allows [Statsd](https://github.com/statsd/statsd#usage) messages to be sent to `udp://localhost:8125` (in the future this will be configurable), and those will be included in the outputted metrics.

 It's intended that this tool be used for shorter-running benchmarks, and not for long-lived processes that don't die without external interaction.
 You could